 How to Make Dark Chocolate Raspberry Coffee Cake

 - Mix the streusel ingredients together.
-Like my traditional crumb cake, I make the streusel first so it’s ready to go.
+Like my traditional New York-style crumb cake, I make the streusel first so it’s ready to go.
 For the streusel you need flour, sugar, butter, and sliced or slivered almonds.
 Make sure the butter is cold and work it in with a fork or pastry cutter.

 - Mix the cake’s dry ingredients together.
 You need flour, baking powder, and salt.